topseed/nbake/README.md

 # nbake
 nbake cli home

-Mission: Every 10 years or so tech gets 10 times better *FORCING* upgrades.
+Mission: Every 10 years or so tech gets 10 times better *FORCING* everyone to upgrade.
 Assembly was 10 times better than machine.
 C is 10 times better than Assembly.
 Our mission is to deliver what is 10 times better than LAMP, the technology WordPress was built on.
 We believe that we found the answer:
-Mission: Every 10 years or so tech gets 10X better *FORCING* everyone to upgrade!
-Ex: Assembly is 10x better than machine.
-C is 10X better than Assembly.
-Our mission is: what is 10X better than LAMP used to build WordPress and such.
-We think we found the answer:

 http://nbake.org

 It uses statically generated markup, Pug.
 Similar to Markdown or Haml, or other staticly genererated tools.

-The extra power of nbake can be used is to 'tell the story better', by being more interactive in your UX.
+The extra power of nbake can be used to 'tell the story better', by being more interactive in your UX.
 The better UX translates to more user engamgnet and more user retention.

-We assume that everyone is web litterate, ex:
+We assume that everyone is web literate, for example:
 ' Design and Build Websites ' by Jon Duckett

-We assume that you will learn Pug:
+We also assume that you will learn Pug:

 - http://youtube.com/watch?v=wzAWI9h3q18